Barbara Ayrton-Gould: Suffrage work

-In 1906, she became a member of the Women's Social and Political Union and gave up her science research to be a full-time organizer for them by 1909.
+In 1906, Aytron-Gould became a member of the Women's Social and Political Union (WSPU) alongside her mother, and gave up her science research to be a full-time organizer for them by 1909.
 She wrote the pro-suffrage pamphlet The Democratic Plea for the Men's Political Union for Women's Enfranchisement.

 In March 1912, Ayrton-Gould participated in smashing store windows in the West End of London for suffrage, for which she served time in prison.
 On her release, in 1913, she went to France, disguised as a schoolgirl, so she would not be arrested again.

-In 1914, Ayrton-Gould left the Women's Social and Political Union due to frustration with the autocratic tendencies of their leaders, as well as Christabel Pankhurst's continuing absence.
+In 1914, Ayrton-Gould left the WSPU due to frustration with the autocratic tendencies of their leaders, Christabel Pankhurst's continuing absence. and the use of arson.
 On 6 February 1914, she, her husband, and Evelyn Sharp founded the United Suffragists, notable for accepting both male and female members.
 The United Suffragists ended their campaign when 1918's Representation of the People Act gave women limited suffrage in the United Kingdom.

+Pacifism

+In 1918, Ayrton-Gould became a member of the National Peace Council (NPC) and the honorary secretary of the Women's International League for Peace and Freedom (WILPF).

+In 1919, Ayrton-Gould was arrested in Trafalgar Square, London, alongside Eglantyne Jebb, for handing out leaflets demanding that the government end the naval blockade of the Central Powers, which was in violation of the Defence of the Realm Act 1914.
+Ayrton-Gould and Jebb also chalked messages on the pavement in front of the National Gallery in London about their cause.